 How Do I File a Wrongful Termination Claim in Georgia?

 In Georgia, employees can file for wrongful termination if they were fired for illegal reasons.
-To safeguard against unjust termination, it is important to be knowledgeable about their rights and the legal criteria for wrongful dismissal.
+To safeguard against unjust termination, it is important to know their rights and the legal criteria for wrongful dismissal.
 Here are the ways employees can challenge wrongful termination:

-• Documentation: Employees should ask their employer to put the reasons for their termination in writing.
-It is also important to collect as much evidence about the termination as possible including emails, pay slips, texts and any other information which proves wrongful termination.
+- Documentation: Employees should ask their employer to write down the reasons for their termination.
+It is also important to collect as much evidence about the termination as possible, including emails, pay slips, texts, and any other information that proves wrongful termination.

 Legal Protections During Termination in Georgia